Healthdirect Free Australian health advice you can count on.

 What is metastatic breast cancer?

-Metastatic breast cancer is when cancer cells from your breast cancer spread from the breast and nearby lymph nodes to different parts of your body.
+Metastatic breast cancer is when cancer cells spread from your breast and nearby lymph nodes to other parts of your body.
 It is also known as advanced breast cancer, secondary cancer or stage 4 breast cancer.
-Metastatic breast cancer is different to early or locally advanced breast cancer because it has spread outside of the breast and the nearby lymph nodes, to your bones or other organs.

 Females and males can get metastatic breast cancer.
 Transgender women on hormone medicines and transgender men who have had their breasts removed can still get metastatic breast cancer.
 Treatment is similar for all people.
 Females and transgender women taking female hormones have a higher risk of breast cancer than males.